dotnet/roslyn/docs/features/interceptors.md

 When a call is intercepted, the interceptor and interceptable methods must meet the signature matching requirements detailed below:
 - When an interceptable instance method is compared to a static interceptor method (including a classic extension method), we use the method as if it is an extension in reduced form for comparison.
 The first parameter of the static method is compared to the instance method `this` parameter.
     - The implementation currently requires the interceptor to be an extension method for this comparison to work.
 We plan on addressing this before releasing .NET 8.
-- The returns and parameters, including the `this` parameter, must have the same ref kinds and types.
+- The returns and parameters of the respective methods, including the `this` parameter, must have the same ref kinds and types.
+- The `this` parameter of the respective methods must have the same ref kinds and types, except that when a `readonly` struct instance method is intercepted with a static method, it is permitted for the interceptor `this` parameter to be either `in` or `ref readonly`.
 - A warning is reported instead of an error if a type difference is found where the types are not distinct to the runtime.
 For example, `object` and `dynamic`.
 - No warning or error is reported for a *safe* nullability difference, such as when the interceptable method accepts a `string` parameter, and the interceptor accepts a `string?` parameter.
 - Method names and parameter names are not required to match.